-The NPPF states that local planning authorities should: "where they have identified that affordable housing is needed, set policies for meeting this need on site, unless off-site provision or a financial contribution of broadly equivalent value can be robustly justified (for example to improve or make more effective use of the existing housing stock) and the agreed approach contributes to the objective of creating mixed and balanced communities.
+The National Planning Policy Framework states that local planning authorities should: "where they have identified that affordable housing is needed, set policies for meeting this need on site, unless off-site provision or a financial contribution of broadly equivalent value can be robustly justified (for example to improve or make more effective use of the existing housing stock) and the agreed approach contributes to the objective of creating mixed and balanced communities.
 Such policies should be sufficiently flexible to take account of changing market conditions over time."
-(NPPF: para 50)
+(NPPF: paragraph 50)

-The Mayor's London Plan sets a London wide target for affordable housing and states that "Boroughs should set an overall target in LDFs for the amount of affordable housing provision needed over the plan period in their areas" (Policy 3.11).
+The Mayor's London Plan sets a London wide target for affordable housing and states that "Boroughs should set an overall target in LDFs for the amount of affordable housing provision needed over the plan period in their areas" (policy 3.11).
 It also indicates more tenure mix flexibility of 60:40 split between social rent and intermediate.

-is 10 or more housing units.
+- 11.1.2 The threshold for requiring affordable housing is 10 or more housing units.
 The maximum reasonable amount of affordable housing that will be required on site will be considered on a site by site basis and subject to viability.
 Delivery of more than 40% affordable housing will also be sought where viable.
 The affordable housing threshold will also be triggered by redevelopment on sites larger than 0.4 hectares (including conversions).
 Affordable housing calculations should be made in terms of habitable rooms or floorspace.
-Calculations should be made in relation to gross development based on the total number of units in the final development.

-- of affordable housing which will be sought is 60% social rented and 40% intermediate.
+Calculations should be made in relation to gross development based on the total number of units in the final development. - 11.1.3 In line with the Core Strategy the tenure mix of affordable housing which will be sought is 60% social rented and 40% intermediate.
 To reflect the emerging affordable rented housing market and retain flexibility for developments a proportion of the 60% social rented and 40% intermediate housing may be replaced by affordable rented housing.
 The proportions will be determined on a case by case basis to reflect local market rents.
-Further detail will be provided in the Affordable Housing SPD. - 11.1.4 Exceptional circumstances which may justify a reduction in the affordable housing contribution or details of payments in lieu are set out in Affordable Housing SPD.
+Further detail will be provided in the Affordable Housing Supplementary Planning Document. - 11.1.4 Exceptional circumstances which may justify a reduction in the affordable housing contribution or details of payments in lieu are set out in Affordable Housing Supplementary Planning Document.
 Only genuine unforeseen costs will be considered.
 The SPD also sets out details regarding payments in lieu and the methodology for calculating these.